Table of Contents

 Susan Gouig, CCMA-AC

-- Compensation for CMAs in California is very competitive with some of the highest CMA salaries.
+- Competitive compensation: Medical assistants in California enjoy competitive salaries, especially in metropolitan areas, enabling them to achieve a comfortable standard of living.
+Compensation for CMAs in California is very competitive with some of the highest CMA salaries in the US.
 Go and compare CMA Salaries in California.